TritonDataCenter/containerpilot/telemetry/README.md

 ### Configuring Sensors

 The `sensors` field is a list of user-defined sensors that the telemetry service will use to collect telemetry.
 Each time a sensor is polled, the user-defined `check` executable will be run.
 If the value that the `check` returns from stdout can be parsed as a 64-bit float, then the telemetry collector will receive that value.

+*The protocol between Containerbuddy and the sensors is a preview and may change.
+Although we'll attempt to keep backwards compatibility with sensors as described below, as real-world use cases are developed we may discover that the current format is more limited than we'd like.
+If you're using telemetry, be sure to review the changelogs of the next few releases.*

 The fields for a sensor are as follows: